wilsonwong1990/nhl-stats-tracker/README.md

 - Choose from all 32 NHL teams via an easy-to-use dropdown selector
 - Dynamic theme updates based on selected team's colors and branding
 - Remembers your team preference across sessions
-- Defaults to Vegas Golden Knights
+- Defaults to Vegas Golden Knights (GKG!)
+  - This can be edited in the `lib/teams.ts` by changing the `DEFAULT_TEAM_ID_FALLBACK` to your favorite team's 3 letter abbervation.

 ### 📅 Upcoming Games Schedule
 - Displays the next 10 upcoming games with opponent, home/away status, and PST start time